hoangduytran/blender-manual/manual/editors/preferences/extensions.rst

 Install Legacy Add-on
 ---------------------

-To install legacy add-ons, click the *Install from Disk* menu item and select the addon's ``.py`` file (if it has only one such file) or its ``.zip`` file.
+To install legacy add-ons, click the *Install from Disk* menu item and select the add-on's ``.py`` file (if it has only one such file) or its ``.zip`` file.

 The add-on will not be automatically enabled after installation; click the checkbox to do that.